brianchilds-22/GolfStore-24/README.md

 > eCommerce platform built with the MERN stack and Redux.

-This projet is a full featured shopping cart with PayPal & credt/debit payments.
+This project is a full featured shopping cart with PayPal & credt/debit payments.

 ## Features include
 - Full featured shopping cart